 Part of keeping your mosquitoes away is making sure you take action at the first sign of potential mosquito problems.
 Preventative mosquito management means that your problem is first taken care of with the intent of long-term solutions in mind.
 At IPM Services, we work to ensure your home, yard, family, and wallet are taken care of.

 For mosquito reduction, we offer two different options for mosquito spray treatment and costs.
-Mosquito sprays cost $50 per spray, for a normal size yard.
+Mosquito sprays cost $40 per spray, for a normal size yard, no contracts.
 Additional charges may apply if your yard is larger in size.
+Pest control customers recieve a discounted price of $25.
 If you choose to sign a service contract with us and take part in our residential pest control packages, mosquito sprays can be added to your package for only $125 per year.

 Regardless of the payment plan you choose, we serve your home as quickly as possible after you call us to schedule service.